FlowFuse/website/src/blog/2024/11/why-uns-need-data-modeling.md

 In both examples, the data is structured with critical elements like timestamps, machine identifiers, sensor readings, and units of measurement.
 The crucial difference between the two models lies in the level of detail, but both demonstrate how a well-defined data modeling adds immediate value.
 By organizing data clearly and consistently, you ensure its accuracy and enable it to be easily analyzed, integrated, and acted upon.

-With a clear and well-defined data model, the raw data flowing into your UNS can quickly become a cohesive, usable mess.
-Let’s take a deep dive into why data modeling is essential to unlocking the full potential of your UNS:
+Now you have basic understanding of what data modeling is, Let’s take a deep dive into why data modeling is essential to unlocking the full potential of your UNS:

 ### **1. Ensures Data Consistency and Standardization**

-As mentioned earlier in manufacturing, data is generated from various sources, including machines, sensors, ERP systems, quality control databases, and inventory management tools.
+As mentioned earlier in manufacturing, data is generated from various sources, including machines, sensors, ERP systems, databases, and inventory management tools.
 Each source may provides data in different formats, units of measurement, or naming conventions.

 For example, one machine might report temperature in Celsius, while another uses Fahrenheit.
 Some systems might track production rates in pieces per hour, while others use units per minute.
 Withnconsistencies can create confusion and lead to errors with a computerized structure.

-Data modeling addresses this by defining a consistent format for each data type.
-For instance, your model could specify that all temperature readings should be in Celsius and production rates should be recorded in pieces per hour.
-Standardizing the data makes it easier to compare information from various sources and ensure that your UNS remains reliable and actionable.
+Data modeling solves this problem by defining clear standards for how data should be structured.
+It’s about setting uniform formats for things like temperature, units, and measurements across all systems.
+For instance, your data model might dictate that all temperature readings must be in Celsius and production rates should be recorded in pieces per hour.
+This consistency makes it easier to analyze data from different sources and ensures that the system works reliably and accurately.

 ### **2. Gives Data Meaning**